Skip to content

 3. Pass the exams: After passing the background check, applicants must pass both a contractor exam and a Business and Law examination.
 Exams are administered through PSI Exams and both tests require a score of 70% or higher to pass.

 4. Submit an application: Once an applicant has completed the above steps, they can fill out an application to receive their license.
 Applications must be notarized to be considered valid.
-When submitting an application, applicants must also include a copy of their exam results and proof of $500,000 general liability insurance.
+When submitting an application, applicants must also include a copy of their exam results as well as proof of experience as a working plumber and $500,000 contractor liability insurance.

 Applications can be sent to: